-Rapid urbanization and uncontrolled population growth in many African cities have led to a dramatic increase in organic wastes generation, particularly wastes from markets and slaughterhouses (Chalot, 2004; Sotamenou, 2010).
-The absence of a sustainable management system, this waste becomes a major source of pollution, exacerbated by linear "take-make-dispose" economic models that are increasingly unsustainable (Kaza et al., 2018).
+Rapid urbanisation and uncontrolled population growth in many African cities have led to a dramatic increase in organic waste generation, particularly waste from markets and slaughterhouses (Chalot, 2004; Sotamenou, 2010).
+In the absence of a sustainable management system, this waste becomes a major source of pollution, exacerbated by linear "take-make-dispose" economic models that are increasingly unsustainable (Kaza et al., 2018).
 This issue is particularly acute for perishable waste, whose management requires rapid, localized solutions to avoid public health and environmental hazards (Oladélé et al., 2022).
 When exposed to the weather, leachates from wates decomposition, infiltrate the soil or run off and contaminate groundwater and surface water with high loads of nitrates, phosphates and organic matter (Kengne et al, 2008, Jedjé et al, 2015).
 However, far from being considered as a nuisance, this waste could offer good opportunities for reuse and circular economy, particularly in the agricultural sector.
-Rich in essential nutrients such as nitrogen, phosphorus and potassium, these market and slaughterhouse refusals could be transformed, through appropriate techniques such as composting to produce organic fertilizers, (Houot et al 2000).
+Rich in essential nutrients such as nitrogen (N), phosphorus (P) and potassium (K), these market and slaughterhouse refusals could be transformed, through appropriate techniques such as composting to produce organic fertilizers (Houot et al 2000).
 In this context of circular economy and sustainable development, organic recovery is part of a perspective of reducing surface water pollution, strengthening food security and improving soil fertility and adapted to local contexts for use in agriculture.
-The co-composting of diverse urban organic wastes is a proven strategy to create a balanced and nutrient-rich soil amendment that can improve soil health and structure (Onwosi et al., 2023).
-This valorization is crucial in a areas where soil degradation and food insecurity threaten the resilience of local agricultural systems, an issue that integrated waste management can help address (Ngo et al., 2021).
+The co-composting of diverse urban organic wastes is a proven strategy for creating a balanced, nutrient-rich soil amendment that can improve soil health and structure (Onwosi et al., 2023).
+This valorisation is crucial in areas where soil degradation and food insecurity threaten the resilience of local agricultural systems, an issue that integrated waste management can help address (Ngo et al., 2021).
 This study is situated within the framework of circular economy and sustainable development.
 It proposes an integrated approach to waste management that not only could mitigates surface water pollution but also improve soil fertility and enhance food security through the production of a context-appropriate agricultural input, aligning with the need for innovative methods for sustainable agriculture (Cofie et al., 2020).
 The overarching aim of this study is to contribute to the reduction of surface water pollution by valorizing wastes form markets and slaughterhouses into a high-value organic fertilizer, thereby promoting sustainable waste management.
 To achieve this aim, the study will pursue the following specific objectives: